ciatph/ph-municipalities/README.md

 - Asks users to enter the download URL of a remote excel file or use the default local excel file
   - Loads and parses the local excel file in `/app/data/day1.xlsx` by default.
-  - Loads and parses the downloaded excel file in `/app/data/datasource.xlsx` if download URL in the class constructor is provided.
+  - Loads and parses the downloaded excel file to `/app/data/datasource.xlsx` if download URL in the class constructor is provided.
 - Displays a list of available PH **region** names.
 - Lists all provinces and municipalities of a specified region via commandline input.
 - Asks for an option to write results to a JSON file.